vision72/-100DaysofMLCode/4.averma12/LOG.md

 # Day 80
 What's the difference between register buffer and register parameters LSUV technique on achieving zero mean and unit variance.
 Super cool trick

+# Day 81
+Imagenette dataset.
+How to load different types of datasets.
+Use of os module of python. os.walk , os.scandir to recursively list and scan directories and files to get image names Data modelling steps, defining Itemlist and ImageItemList which subclasses ItemList Transforms